CraigFoote/ca.footeware.gnomeshell.serverstatus/README.md

 - red for down
 - yellow for bad URL

-The task bar shows the worst status from the set of all server status's in the popup menu.
+The task bar shows the worst status from the set of all server statuses in the popup menu.
 Server down is considered worse than bad url.